ishendrarai/Wizard_Light/README.md

 ## 📡 Finding Your Bulb's IP

 ### Option 1 — Use the Scan button *(easiest)*
 Click **🔍 Scan** in the UI.
-LightWiz broadcasts a UDP packet and auto-populates discovered bulbs with their IP and MAC address.
+AmbieZ broadcasts a UDP packet and auto-populates discovered bulbs with their IP and MAC address.

 ### Option 2 — WiZ mobile app
 `App → Device → Settings → Device Info → IP Address`